hyunjimoon/tolzul/Front/On/love(cs)/strategic ambiguity/empirics/Progress_Report_W1.md

 **Methodological Limitations Identified:**

-- **17-month follow-up constraint**: Our observation window (December 2021 – May 2023) captures only 17 months of post-Series A progression, well below the recommended 46-month window.
-This introduces right censoring (≈50-60% false negatives) and restricts our findings to "rapid progressors."
+- **17-month follow-up constraint**: Our observation window (December 2021 – May 2023) captures only 17 months of post-Series A progression, below the recommended 2 yr window, average time from seriesA to B. This introduces right censoring (≈30% false negatives) and restricts our findings to "rapid progressors."

 - **Cohort heterogeneity**: The at-risk cohort for H2/H4 does not filter by founding year, introducing potential vintage effects that may confound growth trajectories.